BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Spectral analysis

 The residuals in each fit are generally low (i.e., $<2\sigma$).
 One exception is the fit of \oiiib in the R2700 data (Figure \ref{gfit2700}), which features a central flux excess with neighbouring negative troughs.
 This residual pattern has been interpreted to indicate the need for a second Gaussian component, possibly representing an outflow (e.g., \citealt{gino20}).
 This hypothesis is weakened by the fact that the addition of an outflow component to the model did not result in a better fit.
 Alternatively, it may be an example of the wavelength-dependent continuum oscillations (or `wiggles') seen in NIRSpec IFU data around bright emission lines (e.g., \citealt{pern23}).
 However, these wiggles are artifacts caused by single-spaxel extraction, and extend over wide swathes of each spectrum.
 Since we use a circular aperture, and the features are isolated to the proximity of \oiiib, these are likely not wiggles.
 An additional possibility is that these artifacts are caused by a non-Gaussian LSF.
 In any case, the low amplitude of the residuals allows us to neglect them in our analysis.

 In Table \ref{linefluxtable}, we include a comparison to the values of \citet{koko23}, who observed \UC using the JWST/NIRSpec MSA in R100.
-While many of the same emission lines are detected, we note that our measured fluxes, broad linewidths, and redshifts are significantly different.
-Because \UC was positioned on the very edge of the MSA slit, \citet{koko23} scaled their extracted spectrum to match measured NIRCam photometry.
-Our IFU data allow us to extract the full aperture-corrected spectrum from the source, resulting in more reliable fluxes.
-We find a similar placement of \UC on the line ratio diagnostic plots of \citet{mazz24}, adding credence to the classification of this source as an AGN (Section \ref{mazzsec}).
+We find that the best-fit linewidths, redshift, and most emission line fluxes are in agreement (i.e., within $3\sigma$).
+Some lines show different flux (as explored in Appendix \ref{ifumsa}), but we find a similar placement of \UC on the line ratio diagnostic plots of \citet{mazz24}, adding credence to the classification of this source as an AGN (Section \ref{mazzsec}).

-If we fit the R100 data only, then we measure a $FWHM_{\rm B,Ba}$ value within $1\sigma$ of \citet{koko23} and other works that analysed the R100 data (\citealt{tref24,gree24}).
-But this linewidth is weighed down by the R2700 data during the simultaneous fit, resulting in a $\sim2\sigma$ smaller value.
-This difference may be caused by deviations from the fiducial LSF, which was computed assuming a fully illuminated IFU aperture.
-Since \UC is a point source and the LSF is expected to vary over the field of view, such deviations are possible and may be explored in a future work.